Contact Locations Call

 Food Allergy Treatment Options

-For many years, managing food allergies meant strict avoidance and always keeping an epinephrine auto-injector (like an EpiPen) on hand in case of accidental exposure.
+For many years, managing food allergies meant strict avoidance and always keeping an emergency action plan on hand in case of accidental exposure.
 While avoidance is still important, newer treatments like food immunotherapy are reshaping how we approach food allergy care.

 Food immunotherapy works by gradually training the immune system to tolerate an allergenic food through carefully controlled exposure.
-In oral immunotherapy (OIT), patients consume very small, increasing amounts of the food allergen daily to build up tolerance.
+In oral immunotherapy (OIT), patients consume very small, increasing amounts of the food allergen daily to follow a structured care plan.
 Another option, sublingual immunotherapy (SLIT), involves placing a liquid extract of the allergen under the tongue to help reduce sensitivity over time.

-At Modena Allergy & Asthma, your provider will review your (or your child’s) medical history, test results, and symptoms to determine whether OIT or SLIT is a safe and effective option.
+At Modena Allergy & Asthma, your provider will review your (or your child’s) medical history, test results, and symptoms to determine whether OIT or SLIT is a supervised option.
 From there, we’ll create a personalized treatment plan that fits your needs and lifestyle.

 What are the benefits of food immunotherapy?

-Food immunotherapy can be truly life-changing, offering protection against severe reactions from accidental exposure and helping families feel more secure in everyday situations.
-Over time, it works to increase the body’s tolerance to specific allergens—and in some cases, it may even lead to what's known as "free eating," where the once-restricted food can be enjoyed without fear.
-By enhancing safety, building confidence, and giving patients more freedom in their diets, food immunotherapy can dramatically improve quality of life for both individuals and their families.
+Food immunotherapy can support families with structured planning for accidental exposure concerns and everyday routines.
+Over time, it works to follow a structured plan for specific allergens—and in some cases, it may even lead to what's known as "broader food options when appropriate," where previously restricted foods may be discussed with clearer guidance.
+By enhancing care planning, building confidence, and giving patients more clarity in daily food decisions, food immunotherapy can support quality-of-life goals for both individuals and their families.

 Woman sitting on rocks in casual outfit.